 To store and manage all of this data you need servers.
 A looorra of servers.

 Why do you need so many servers?
 Let’s pause and think about this.
 Rewind all the way back to when the internet was invented.

 How the need for servers and cloud infra arose

-The internet started off as a military project.
-It was designed to be distributed so that there would be no central point of failure for critical US defence and other infrastructure.
+The Internet started off as a military project.
+It was designed to be distributed so that there would be no central point of failure for critical US defense and other infrastructure.

 As a result, they developed this decentralized peer-to-peer network where each computer could talk and send information to one another.

 However, as the internet became more popular it grew these choke points in the middle.
 It was no longer the case that your computer would serve all requests but, rather, there would be a data center in between.